Moving to Mexico

 That said, Mexico isn't only a recipient of relocated wealth; the robust industry and thriving manufacturing centres in its large cities attract working expats as well.
 As a member of the North American Free Trade Agreement, industry in Mexico is both competitive and prevalent in both the US and Canada, and businesses and employees often transcend borders.

-As a developing country, there are a few concerns for expats moving to Mexico.
-Recent headlines of health scares and violence have overshadowed Mexico's usual international status as a tourist oasis.
+As a developing country, there are a few concerns for expats moving to Mexico, and sometimes headlines of health scares and violence have overshadowed Mexico's usual international status as a tourist oasis.

 The real Mexico, expats will find, lies somewhere in the middle of these two polarities.
 Expats shouldn't expect the infrastructure and gears of bureaucracy to run as smoothly as in their home countries; however, expats can afford a quality of life not usually attainable at home.